 - Keep your talks age-appropriate.
 Confine your lessons to words and concepts that the child can comprehend.

 - Remember the golden rule that "you can't listen when your mouth is open."
-Instead of always talking at your children, be sure that the communication goes two ways.
+Instead of always talking at your children, be sure that the communication goes both ways.
 Also, be sure that you fully understand what your child means when they are talking with you.

 - Children are not angels.
 You should expect them to break the rules.
 We were all children at one point and had to abide by our parent's rules.
 However, we all broke them along the way and usually felt tremendously guilty and ashamed.